olivernorred/olivernorreddotcom/src/work/midioutofhand.md

 <img src="/images/work/midioutofhand/2.jpg">

 MIDI Out of Hand attempts to expand the kinetic vocabulary of electronic instruments.
-Pursuing this opened the final instrument to be played in novel ways, like by more than one person at a time.
+This pursuit opened the final instrument to be played in novel ways, like by multiple people at a time.

 <img src="/images/work/midioutofhand/4.jpg">